SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/sysdef3.rst

 The package_map.xml must be placed under the root directory of the package. **package_definition.xml** without package_map.xml are considered as invalid by the copying step and the automatic root system definition file generation.
-Only exception to that rule is for the virtual package which must be placed exactly two level under the root of the package.
+Only exception to that rule is for the vendor package_definition.xml which must be placed exactly two level under the root of the package.

 Example of package structure:
 ::